 Cienna Davis

-Cienna Davis is a Black feminist community organizer and scholar.
-She received her bachelor’s degree in Ethnic Studies and Communication from the University of California San Diego where she was a McNair Scholar.
-She then completed her master’s in North American Studies at the John F. Kennedy Institute of the Freie Universität Berlin.
-Her writing and speaking on Afrofuturism, Black feminism, colorism, digital blackface, popular culture, and community organizing has been published in academic journals, books, and newspapers in the US, Germany, and Switzerland.
+Cienna Davis is a community organizer, cultural worker, and scholar.
+She earned her bachelor’s degree in Ethnic Studies and Communication from the University of California San Diego where she was a McNair Scholar.
+She earned her master’s degree in North American Studies at the John F. Kennedy Institute of the Freie Universität Berlin.
+Her writing and speaking on Afrofuturism, Black feminism, colorism, digital blackface, popular culture, and community organizing has been published in academic journals, magazines, books, and newspapers in the US, Germany, Switzerland, and Korea.

 Education